agathebeucher/Inverse_design_silicon_photonic_devices/README.md

 ## PROJECT OVERVIEW

-This project for nanophotonics design optimization involves developing a **feedforward neural network** and a **genetic algorithm** to optimize the design of nanophotonic silicon devices.
-This tool aims to predict and tune the design parameters of a naniphtonic structure effective based on a specified refractive index at a given wavelength.
+This project for nanophotonics design optimization involves developing a **feedforward neural network** and a **genetic algorithm** to optimize the design of nanophotonics silicon subwavelength grating waveguide.
+This tool aims to predict and tune the design parameters of a waveguides to reach a specific refractive index at a given wavelength.

 ## GETTING STARTED ON YOUR MACHINE

 You can find the raw dataset from this [link](https://drive.google.com/file/d/1MrYbl_xirYWJZCTmyr7kOeqM50SCQTUO/view?usp=sharing), you can download it and place the dowloaded dataset in a "data" folder at the root folder and make sure the unzip file is named "NN_training_combine_new.csv", but you won't need it to run the rest :

 1. **Download the repository** : Clone or download this Git repository to your local machine
-2. **Install python** : Ensure that you have Python and pip installed on your system.
+2. **Install python** : Ensure that you have Python and the pip command installed on your system.
-3. **Install dependencies** : Run the script *requirements.txt* to install all necessaries dependencies :
+3. **Install dependencies** : Run the script *requirements.txt* to install all necessaries dependencies by executing in your terminal the following command :
 ```
 pip install -r requirements.txt
 ```